pavelozerov/articles/semantics-of-ubiquitous-language.md

 **Figure 3**

 Let's make a parallel with the IT industry.
 At the beginning of the project, people discuss the idea, and all seems to be clear - people speak the same language.
 But as the project moves further and more people get involved, at the end of the day, there is always a lack of communication as a result.
 When it happens, the stage might vary, but it definitely happens.
-And since the moment when people start to speak different languages, development is doomed to become a typical IT project, where you need to go through 9 circles of Dante's hell before it is finished (Figure 4).
+And since the moment people start to speak different languages, development is doomed to become a typical IT project, where you need to go through 9 circles of Dante's hell before it is finished (Figure 4).

 <img src="https://github.com/pavelozerov/images/blob/master/semantics-of-ubiquitous-language/figure4.png?raw=true" border="1" width="400"/>